 Class A finishes generally have the fewest surface defects and most consistent color and gloss.
-L-S Industries provides a variety of fabrics designed to protect those Class A surface parts like headlights, chrome parts, body panels, and grills.
+L-S Industries provides a variety of fabrics designed to protect those Class A surface parts like headlamps, chrome trim, painted door handles and mirror assemblies, and lenses.

 A softer material offers a little padding in addition to a non-scratch surface.
-Brushed Nylon is a polyester-based textile that is made of filament yarn with a warp knit.
+Brushed Fabric is a polyester-based textile that is made of filament yarn with a warp knit.

 Invented by Freudenberg, Evolon® microfilament textiles provide the best combination of textile and mechanical properties for a wide variety of applications.